-The Clerk to the Corporation shall be the Clerk to the Committee.
+The Director of Governance shall be the Clerk to the Committee.

 The quorum necessary for the transaction of the business of the Committee shall be a minimum of three members of the Committee, two of which must be independent members.